SymfonyCasts/symfony5/sfcasts/rector.md

 us needing to do *anything*.

 Though... it's not perfect.
 One problem is that, sometimes, Rector will mess with your coding style.
-That's because rector doesn't really understand what your coding style is... and so it doesn't even try.
+That's because Rector doesn't really understand what your coding style is... and so it doesn't even try.
 But that's by design and will be easy to fix.